Population Equivalent (pe)

 Code of Ethics

-Document setting forth a number of principles and specifying conduct, commitments and ethical responsibilities to be put into practice by members of the Board of Directors, staff and collaborators of the company.
+Document setting forth for all business activities a number of principles and specifying conduct, commitments and ethical responsibilities to be put into practice by members of the Board of Directors, staff and collaborators of the company.

 The Code may be described as a “Constitutional Charter” of a company, a charter of moral rights and duties that establishes the ethical and social responsibilities of all those who work within the organization.

 Simultaneous production of electricity and thermal energy (in the form of steam).